Black attorney general chokes up during Taylor announcement

 “A Black face in a high place doesn’t mean anything if it’s not about actually fundamentally decolonizing and tearing down the systems of inequality and inequity that have existed in this county since its founding,” Lewis said.

-Cameron, 34, was elected last year.
-He spoke at the GOP convention in August during which he proclaimed himself a “proud Republican and supporter of President Donald J. Trump.”
+Cameron, 34, elected last year as the state’s first Black attorney general, is a rising star in the Republican party and was a guest speaker at the GOP convention last month, where he declared himself a “proud Republican and supporter of President Donald J. Trump.”
+The president has placed the attorney general on the short list for a seat on the Supreme Court.

-A rising star in the party, Cameron was placed on Trump’s short list for Supreme Court justice.
-Cameron is also a protege of Senate Majority Leader Mitch McConnell — and tagged by some as his heir apparent in the U.S. Senate.

-Commenting during his convention speech on nationwide protests against the police shootings of Black people and for racial equality, Cameron remarked, “Even as anarchists mindlessly tear up American cities while attacking police and innocent bystanders, we Republicans do recognize those who work in good faith towards peace, justice, and equality.”
+Commenting during his convention speech on nationwide protests for racial equality and against the police shootings of Black people, Cameron remarked, “Even as anarchists mindlessly tear up American cities while attacking police and innocent bystanders, we Republicans do recognize those who work in good faith towards peace, justice, and equality.”

 He added that “Republicans will never turn a blind eye to unjust acts, but neither will we accept an all-out assault on Western civilization.”